odoo/documentation/inventory/management/products/uom.rst

 -------------

-When doing a replenishment via the *Replenish* button on the product form, you have the possibility to change the unit of measure.
+When doing a replenishment via the *Replenish* button on the product form, you have the possibility to use a different unit of measure.

 .. image:: media/uom_07.png
     :align: center